rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/why.rst

     console.log(buddy.getName()?.length); // Builds ok, no runtime error

-This case demonstrates how the stability and correctness of code can be improved in |LANG| by enforcing stricter type checking.
+This case demonstrates how code stability and correctness in |LANG| can be improved by enforcing stricter type checking.

 |